KyleBehiels/LandlordApplication/README.md

 SaSS (.scss extension) code will be compiled using the [node-sass](https://www.npmjs.com/package/node-sass) and [nodemon](https://nodemon.io/) libraries.
 Scripts already exist inside the package.json file to automatically monitor, compile and reload the local development server when any file inside the `scss` directory is changed.

 ### Development Server and SaSS monitoring

+NodeJS packages it's own development server for use with react applications.
+To start it simply run the command `npm start` from the project directory.
+This should open the web application in your systems default browser.

+If you want to monitor changes in SaSS, you need to start the nodesass compiler from the same directory.
+To do that run `npm run watch-css`